-X-ray Diffraction (XRD) analysis was performed using a Bruker D2 Phaser diffractometer.
+X-ray Diffraction (XRD) analysis was performed at room temperature using a Bruker D2 Phaser diffractometer.
 This system was equipped with a sealed-tube X-ray source (Cu K α radiation, $\lambda = 1.5406$ Å) operated at 30 kV and 10 mA.
 A Ni-filter was employed on the diffracted-beam side of the instrument for suppression of K β radiation.
-A Lynx-eyeTM silicon strip detector was employed to collect the diffraction pattern with a scan rate of 15° 2 θ per minute.
+A LynxeyeTM silicon strip detector was employed to collect the diffraction pattern with a scan rate of 15° 2 θ per minute.
 Samples were analyzed as-received without any additional modification.
 XRD analysis was performed using the program JADE 9.0 (Materials Data, Inc. Livermore, CA).

-Infrared spectra were collected using a Thermo Scientific Nicolet 6700 Fourier transform infrared (FT-IR) spectrometer and OMNIC 8.3 software suite, with a Spectra Tech Collector II-DIFTS (diffuse reflectance) and an aluminum mirror as background and blank; powder was placed in holder and spectra were collected.
-Scans were done on the sample at a resolution of 1 cm-1, with absorbance spectra ranging from 4000.12 to 649.89 cm-1, using a KBr beamsplitter and a MCT/A detector.
-Scans were also carried out with a solid substrate beamsplitter and a DTGS-polyethylene detector using similar resolution in the range 50.14-600.23 cm-1, and converted to 4.0 cm-1 resolution using the software.
+Infrared spectra were collected at room temperature using a Thermo Scientific Nicolet 6700 Fourier transform infrared (FT-IR) spectrometer and OMNIC 8.3 software suite, with a Spectra Tech Collector II-DRIFTS (diffuse reflectance) and an aluminum mirror as background and blank; powder was placed in a holder and spectra were collected.
+Scans were done on the sample at a resolution of 1 cm-1, over an absorbance range of 4000.12 to 649.89 cm-1, using a KBr beamsplitter and a MCT/A detector.
+Scans were also carried out with a solid substrate beamsplitter and a DTGS-polyethylene detector using similar resolution in the range 600.23-50.14 cm-1, and converted to 4.0 cm-1 resolution using the software.

-Raman spectra were collected using a Horiba T64000 Raman Spectrometer fitted with 1800 grooves/mm gratings and a Symphony CCD detector and controlled with the LabSpec 5 software.
+Raman spectra were collected at room temperature using a Horiba T64000 Raman Spectrometer fitted with 1800 grooves/mm gratings and a Symphony CCD detector and controlled with the LabSpec 5 software.
 A Coherent Verdi V10 green laser (532 nm laser at 50 mW before entering the instrument) was used for excitation.
-The instrument was calibrated by analyzing a piece of silicon wafer (520.7 cm^{-1}).
-The $\alpha\text{-ZrW}2\text{O}8$ spectrum shown was captured using 11 accumulations of 60 seconds from 50 to 1150 cm^{-1} .
-An Olympus BH2 (BHSM) microscope with a BH2-UMA fitted with a ULWD MS Plan 80 objective (NA= 0.75) was used for sampling the material.
-Data collection was in the single mode looking between 50 and 1150 cm^{-1} .
+The instrument was calibrated by analyzing a piece of silicon wafer (520.7 cm-1).
+The α -ZrW2O8 spectrum shown was captured using 11 accumulations of 60 seconds from 50 to 1150 cm-1.
+An Olympus BH2 (BHSMS) microscope with a BH2-UMA fitted with a ULWD MS Plan 80 objective (NA= 0.75) was used for sampling the material.
+Data collection was in the single mode looking between 50 and 1150 cm-1.